Grippy98/Beagley.Pinout.xyz/src/en/template/index.md

 # Pinout!

-### The Raspberry Pi GPIO pinout guide.
+### The BeagleY-AI GPIO pinout guide.

-This GPIO Pinout is an interactive reference to the Raspberry Pi GPIO pins, and a guide to the Raspberry Pi's GPIO interfaces.
-Pinout also includes [hundreds of pinouts for Raspberry Pi add-on boards, HATs and pHATs](/boards).
+This GPIO Pinout is an interactive reference to the BeagleY-Ai GPIO pins, and a guide to it's GPIO interfaces.
+Pinout also includes [hundreds of pinouts for add-on boards, HATs and pHATs](/boards).

 ## Support Pinout.xyz